Shaowen1994/ECEN_755_CourseProject/README.md

-# ECEN766_CourseProject
-Cross Modality Learning on Protein.
+# Cross Modality Learning on Proteins.